terales/blackbird-docs/src/content/docs/apps/Contentful.mdx

 - **Search entries** returns a list of entries.
 Optionally filter by content model, environment, tags and the last updated date.
 - **Get entry** Get details of a specific entry
 - **Add new entry** creates a new entry with the specified content model.
+- **Find entry by field value** Given a field and a desired value for the field, the first matching entry will be returned.
 - **Delete entry**.
 - **Publish entry**.
 - **Unpublish entry**.